quan831/web_connect_mongodb/README.md

 ### Authentication
 - Users can register a new account.
 - Login accepts either **Username** or **Email**.
+- **Google Login**: Users can sign in nicely with a Shadcn-styled Google button.
 - Sessions are maintained via secure HTTP-only cookies.

 ### User Management (Dashboard)